This article also includes the rectum.

 - Open longitudinally

-- Semi-quantitate the number of diverticula – “numerous” if too many to count
+- Semi-quantitate the number of diverticula – “numerous” or "multiple" if too many to count

 - Look for for any mucosal lesions.
 Note any evidence of inflammation, hemorrhage, abscess, perforation or fistula